 Intermediaries have been taking calls, fielding emails and travelling non-stop over the past few months.
 As you can imagine, it’s been the busiest time of year!

-If you’re interested in becoming a Football Intermediary and trying to make these negotiations go through successfully, e-Careers have developed the Football Intermediary Professional Programme which can help you move into this rewarding role in the world’s most popular sport.
+If you’re interested in becoming a Football Intermediary and trying to make these negotiations go through successfully, e-Careers have developed the Football Intermediary Certificate which can help you move into this rewarding role in the world’s most popular sport.